 Available Online

 If you’re open to ordering online, there are additional options available.
-Swiss Villa, a Pennsylvania company that connects customers with healthy products from small family farms, offers two low sodium options.
-Their Unsalted Cheddar and Unsalted Cheddar Goat Cheeses contain zero sodium.
+Swiss Villa, a Pennsylvania company that connects customers with healthy products from small family farms, offers two lower sodium options.
+Their Unsalted Cheddar and Unsalted Cheddar Goat Cheeses contain no added salt.

 Wisconsin Cheese Mart is a family-owned cheese shop operating in Milwaukee for more than 80 years.
-Their Decatur Dairy Colby-Swiss contains only 70mgs of sodium per ounce.
-For reference, standard Colby has about 170mgs of sodium per ounce.
+Their Decatur Dairy Colby-Swiss contains only 70mg of sodium per ounce.
+For reference, standard Colby has about 170 mg of sodium per ounce.

 If you know of an option not listed here, please drop me an email at chefdanielle@saltsanity.com so I can include it.